 Roger and Andy Bown share bass duties on The Wall tour, 1980/81.

-The back shot also reveals a maple-cap neck (no skunkstripe), an F-stamped neckplate and a heavily worn ‘tummy-cut’.
+The detail shots of the guitar in Johnson’s book also reveal some nice features, such as a maple-cap neck (no skunkstripe), an F-stamped neckplate and a heavily worn ‘tummy-cut’.

 As an interesting footnote, the ‘dot’ headstock bass remains in David Gilmour’s possession, and was used by Guy Pratt on Coming Back to Life and Take it Back on the Division Bell album, as well as by David on tracks for The Endless River.